inSileco/inSileco.github.io/content/post/website.md/index.markdown

 Therefore, even though we develop our website and write posts in different environments, we can verify that local configurations are not affecting the visual rendering of the website.
-Furthermore, Travis allows us to deploy our website on a gh-page, after any chnages in the code behing our website, the code is checked and the new version of the website is online if the built is passing.
+Furthermore, Travis allows us to deploy our website on a gh-page, after any changes in the code behing our website, the code is checked and the new version of the website is online if the built is passing.
 By the way, Travis CI is really convenient when working with Github (and R as R is a community supported language on Travis), there are however a lot of different CI services, have a look at this [awesome list](https://github.com/ligurio/awesome-ci).

 ## Let Travis and Github work together